Career and Training Resources

 Students who have not earned a high school diploma can prepare and test for the General Educational Development (GED) at more than 70 sites across Oregon.
 The GED serves as a bridge to higher education, trade schools, apprenticeship programs and employment opportunities.
 Learn more about our coordination of the GED statewide.

-The Oregon Youth Conservation Corps (OYCC) creates meaningful opportunities for youth through significant resource projects that enhance the Oregon Community, including through the Summer Conservation Corp (SCC), and funding for youth work crews throughout Oregon.The Oregon WIOA Youth Programs.
+The Oregon Youth Corps (OYC) creates meaningful opportunities for youth through significant resource projects that enhance the Oregon Community, including through the Summer Conservation Corp (SCC), and funding for youth work crews throughout Oregon.The Oregon WIOA Youth Programs.

 The Oregon WIOA Youth Programs provides workforce development training opportunities to young people ages 14-24 through the Workforce Innovation and Opportunity Act (WIOA).
 Note: HECC does not directly hire young Oregonians for these programs, but coordinates with local and regional programs.